tyrelh/tyrelh.github.io/static/media/sff-pc-part-2.650c4ec0.md

 * • Get PWM control of the pump working and get rid of the manual dial
 * • Get a fluid temperature sensor and a fan controller with temperature sensor input so that I can control the fans based on the fluid temperature rather than the CPU temperature

 I am very happy with how it turned out overall.
-If you have any questions about the build feel free to comment on the corresponding reddit post I made.
+If you have any questions about the build feel free to comment on the [corresponding reddit post](https://www.reddit.com/r/sffpc/comments/l56xdr/metalfish_s5_5800x_3080_barrow_pumpblock_first/).
 Also thanks if you made it this far!
 Sorry this turned into 5000+ words!